johman10/flood-for-transmission/README.md

   - Type: Array of Strings e.g. `["/downloads/expeliarmus","/downloads/lumos"]`
   - Default: `[]`
 - `"COLUMNS"`
-  - Type: Array of Strings e.g. `["Ratio","Upload Speed","Uploaded"]` or (NEW!)
-Object of Strings (key) and integers (value) pairs e.g. `{"Name": 400, "Progress": 600, "Ratio": 0}` to also configure the column width -> Protip: Use 0 to use the default width for a column!
+  - Type: Array of Objects e.g. `[{ label: "Name", width: 400, enabled: true }, { label: "Progress", width: 600, enabled: true }, { label: "Ratio", width: 0, enabled: false }]` -> Protip: Omitting a key from a column object will fall back to the default value
   - Default: `["Name","Progress","ETA","Download Speed","Upload Speed","File Size","Downloaded","Uploaded","Downloading from","Seeding to"]`
     - Note that you can control the order of the columns by the order of the array!
 - `"SORT_COLUMN"`